Lee Everett

 Lee Everett is one of the protagonists of Telltale's The Walking Dead video game series, debuting as the playable main protagonist of the first season.

+He is 37 years old when he debuts.

 Tasked with protecting a girl named Clementine in the midst of a zombie apocalypse, Lee allies with several other characters and groups.
-When creating Lee, the developers attempted to achieve realism, with a strong emphasis on him being a parental figure to Clementine.
-He is voiced by Dave Fennoy, an American voice actor.
-He received a positive reception for his role in the game, specifically the voice work and the writing.
+When creating the character, Telltale worked with realism in mind, placing strong emphasis on him being a parental figure to Clementine.

+Lee is voiced by Dave Fennoy, an American voice actor, who received a positive reception for his role in the game, specifically his voice work and writing.
 Fennoy was nominated for Best Performance by a Human Male at the Spike VGA.

 Appearances

 Prior to the events of the game, Lee, a native of Macon, was a history professor at the University of Georgia.
-One day, on his way to work, he fell ill and came home to find his wife sleeping with another man, a state senator, after constant fighting with his wife about travelling often for her job.
-In a fit of rage, Lee unintentionally killed him.
-He was subsequently tried and convicted for murder.
-His crime also distanced him from his parents and brother.
-Lee was sentenced to life imprisonment for the senator's murder, and was ordered to be sent to Meriwether County Correctional Facility to start serving his life sentence.
+One day, on his way to work, he fell ill and came home to find his wife sleeping with a state senator.
+In a fit of rage, Lee killed him, and was subsequently convicted of murder and sentenced to life imprisonment.

-The onset of the zombie apocalypse occurs as Lee is being taken to prison to begin serving his life sentence.
-While Lee was having a conversation with the police officer escorting him to prison, the police car transporting him to prison crashes into a zombie, and he manages to escape after killing the officer who attacked him after being zombified, but he quickly realizes the dire situation he is in.
-He takes shelter in a nearby suburban home, where he finds young Clementine who has been hiding from the zombies as her parents had left for Savannah some time before the apocalypse.
-Recognizing that Clementine would remain in danger, he offers to take and protect her, hoping that they will be able to find her parents.
-He eventually goes with her to the Hershel Greene farm, where they meet a fisherman named Kenny, his wife, Katjaa, and son, Duck.
-After an accident with walkers claims the life of Hershel's son, Shawn, the five are thrown out and eventually meet with other survivors, and form a small group, though Lee remains subdued about his history.
-After discovering the fate of his own family in Macon, Lee takes on more of a role of a father figure to Clementine.
+The onset of the zombie apocalypse occurs as Lee is being taken to prison to begin serving his sentence, only for the car to hit a zombie and the driver turned into a zombie.
+He takes shelter in a nearby suburban home, where he finds a young girl named Clementine, who has been hiding from the zombies as her parents had left for Savannah some time before the apocalypse.
+The two go together and find themselves at the farm of Hershel Greene, where they meet a man named Kenny and his wife and son, Katjaa and Duck.
+The group are thrown out after an accident kills Hershel's son, forming a small group with survivors, including a woman named Lily and her father Larry.